 19.46.100 - Infrastructure and Public Improvements

-The minimum requirements for public improvements shall be a combination of standards set forth in Title 14 Highways, Sidewalks, and Public Places and applicable standards set forth in this Title or adopted in the Town of Brighton’s Master Transportation Plan.
+The minimum requirements for new public improvements shall be a combination of standards set forth in Title 14 Highways, Sidewalks, and Public Places and applicable standards set forth in this Title or adopted in the Town of Brighton’s Master Transportation Plan.

 B. Stormwater and Water Quality.
 Any development shall follow the standards set forth in Title 17 Flood Control and Water Quality.